Challenging a PIP decision - appealing against the decision

 Send the form

-Send your documents to HM Courts and Tribunals Service, not to the DWP.
+If you've filled in the paper form, send your documents to HM Courts and Tribunals Service, not to the DWP.
 The address is on the form.
 You should include the following:

 - the completed SSCS1 form